Aklakan/libnss-json/README.md

 In short: Its JSON in / JSON out!

-The module ships with an implementation of that function which delegates to an *executable* - `/etc/nss-json`: The json request is passed an the only argument, and the output to STDOUT is parsed as JSON again.
+The module ships with an implementation of that function which delegates to an *executable* - `/etc/nss-json`: The json request is passed as the only argument, and the output to STDOUT is parsed as JSON again.
 The process exit code is mapped to the NSS error codes.

 So with this module, you can now just plug in a bash, NodeJS, JavaScript, Java or whatever script to handle the requests.
 For example, you could just